Associate Judge Position - Guide for Candidates

 - Upon completion of at least 15 years in office and where resignation is in the national interest or for the better administration of justice;

-A pro-rated annuity is payable to a judge who ceases to hold office by reason of having attained the age of retirement (75), but who has held judicial office for less than ten years.
-An immediate or deferred pro rated annuity is also payable to a judge who has attained the age of 55 years, has continued in judicial office for at least 10 years, and who elects early retirement.
+A prorated annuity is payable to an associate judge who ceases to hold office by reason of having attained the age of retirement (75), but who has held judicial office for less than ten years.
+An immediate or deferred prorated annuity is also payable to an associate judge who has attained the age of 55 years, has continued in judicial office for at least 10 years, and who elects early retirement.

 These annuities are indexed.

-Upon certain conditions, judges may also apply and receive the Canada Pension Plan retirement pension.
+Upon certain conditions, associate judges may also apply and receive the Canada Pension Plan retirement pension.

-When a judge dies while in office, a lump sum gratuity equal to one-sixth of the judge’s annual salary is payable immediately to his or her survivor (spouse or common law partner) or estate.
+When an associate judge dies while in office, a lump sum gratuity equal to one sixth of the associate judge's annual salary is payable immediately to his or her survivor (spouse or common-law partner) or estate.

-Pursuant to the Judges Act, an annuity equal to one-third of the judge's salary, or one-half of the annuity granted to the judge under the Judges Act, is paid to his or her survivor.
-In the latter case, the judge may elect to have this annuity increased from one-half to 60% or 75%, through an offsetting reduction in the annuity granted to the judge.
-A survivor who married the judge or became a common-law partner after he or she ceased to hold office is not eligible for an annuity, unless the judge had previously elected for a reduced annuity as referred to above.
+Pursuant to the Judges Act, an annuity equal to one third of the associate judge's salary, or one half of the annuity granted to the associate judge under the Judges Act, is paid to his or her survivor.
+In the latter case, the associate judge may elect to have this annuity increased from one-half to 60% or 75%, through an offsetting reduction in the annuity granted to the associate judge.
+A survivor who married the associate judge or became a common-law partner after he or she ceased to hold office is not eligible for an annuity, unless the associate judge had previously elected for a reduced annuity as referred to above.

-An annuity equal to one-fifth of the annuity granted to the survivor is granted to each natural, adopted or stepchild of a judge.
-If there is no survivor each child is granted two-fifths of the annuity that would have been granted to the survivor.
-To receive an annuity, a child must be less than 18 years of age, or between 18 and 25 years of age and a full-time student substantially without interruption since he or she reached 18 or the judge died, whichever occurred later.
+An annuity equal to one fifth of the annuity granted to the survivor is granted to each natural, adopted or stepchild of a associate judge.
+If there is no survivor, each child is granted two fifths of the annuity that would have been granted to the survivor.
+To receive an annuity, a child must be less than 18 years of age or between 18 and 25 years of age and a full-time student substantially without interruption since he or she reached 18 or the associate judge died, whichever occurred later.

 These annuities are indexed.